twilio/twilio-cli/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 #### Issue Summary

 A summary of the issue and the environment in which it occurs.
 If suitable, include the steps required to reproduce the bug.
-Please feel free to include screenshots, screencasts, code examples.
+Please feel free to include screenshots, screencasts, or code examples.

 #### Steps to Reproduce